-Brightspot has estimated these emissions using an estimated ten minutes of testing for the 52 weeks in a year, using a calculated diesel fuel consumption and WCI diesel emission factors.
+Brightspot has estimated these emissions using an estimated ten minutes of testing for emission factors.

 It was found that WLNG has understated the emissions by approximately 25 tCO2e.
 The results of this analysis and the comparison with the WLNG value are found in Table 2.